inverno-io/inverno-tools/inverno-maven-plugin/README.md

         </td>
         <td>String</td>
         <td>
             Absolute path of the installation directory of the application on OS X or Linux.
-Relative sub-path of the installation location of the application such as 'Program Files' or 'AppData' on Windows.
+Relative sub-path of the installation location of the application such as "Program Files" or "AppData" on Windows.
             <ul>
                 <li>
                     <em>User property</em>